krishnadubagunta/Golang/README.md

    ### How to install

-  in the terminal, get the repository this project is hosted on
+  in the terminal, run this line to get the project in your `go/src/github`
   ```
   go get github.com/krishnadubagunta/golang/gawkbox-assignment
   ```